 As a school we see English as one of the most important areas of the curriculum.
-We teach the basic skills which underpin progress in this subject such as phonics, correct letter formation, spelling patterns, punctuation and comprehension.
+We teach the basic skills which underpin progress in this subject such as phonics, correct letter formation, spelling patterns, punctuation, and comprehension.
 We also aim to encourage the children to develop a love of language by introducing them to a wide range of literature.
-Through themed project work, we find 'real' reasons for children to write letters, invitations and reports and to design questionnaires conduct surveys and plan interviews.
+Through themed project work, we find 'real' reasons for children to write letters, invitations, and reports and to design questionnaires conduct surveys and plan interviews.
 Children are also given opportunities to present their work to a variety of audiences including their parents.
-The children are taught how to read fluently, accurately and with enjoyment through a range of published reading schemes including Rigby Star and Oxford Reading Tree.
+The children are taught how to read fluently, accurately and with enjoyment through using the Read Write Inc Phonics scheme.

-As a school we place a strong emphasis on reading class books.
+We place a strong emphasis on reading class books.
 Being able to discuss themes that are raised in quality texts is one way that we help to develop children into responsible citizens.

 Regular opportunities to practice written expression are planned for; we care about handwriting and correct spelling and there are specific teaching activities which are designed to develop these qualities.
-When we mark work with children we look for effective communication, style, ideas and content as well as spelling and punctuation and we comment on what should be done to improve.
+When we mark work with children, we look for effective communication, style, ideas, and content as well as spelling and punctuation and we comment on what should be done to improve.